 At the College's discretion, a student in violation of the College rules may be placed on probation (written), suspended, or expelled.
-The Director may assign a problem student to minor work details in order to obtain compliance.
-The decision to take any disciplinary action is made only after serious consideration of the particular situation as well as the student's general attitude.
+The decision to take any disciplinary action is made only after serious consideration of the situation as well as the student's general attitude.